skchronicles/ABCSwebsite-dev/_posts/2016-09-08-Stats4Lunch.md

 ---
 layout: post
+series: Statistics for Lunch
-title: "Statistics for Lunch: Power and Sample Size"
+title: Power and Sample Size
 subtitle: Making the most of variability on a budget
 author: Randy Johnson
 categories: [seminars]